kcartlidge/Newt/README.md

 A Graphviz image generated from sample source is below, with the source itself underneath that.
 Each class lists its properties then the other classes it is linked to by foreign keys.
 For brevity most of the classes have been manually removed from the sample source and image.

+Click the image below to open it directly.
+When using Github or similar, you may also need to click for the *Raw* file.

 ![Sample Graphviz](./schema.svg)